Ryuji-Hazama/LegacyVsModern/sqrt/README.md

 This is a simple function to find the square root of n.
 You need only one line to do this math with a modern programming language.
 However, there are almost 50 steps of machine code hiding behind that only one line.
-If you understand what lies beneath, and care about every line of code you write, the system you build will be more beautiful - and more elegant.
+If you understand what lies beneath, and care about every line of code you write, the system you build will be more beautiful &mdash;and more elegant.

 ## Flow :twisted_rightwards_arrows: